-Country of Principal Executive Offices: Foreign Private Issuer Disclosure Prohibited under Home Country Law Repul olic of Korea Yes No

-Total Number of Directors and Board Observers
+Country of Principal Executive Offices: Republic of Korea Foreign Private Issuer Yes Disclosure Prohibited under Home Country Law No Total Number of Directors and Board Observers 7

 Female Male Non- Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 1 6 - -
+Directors 1 6

 Part II: Demographic Background

 Underrepresented Individual in Home Country Jurisdiction

 LGBTQ+

 Did Not Disclose Demographic Backgrounds

 While we have not adopted a formal diversity policy, we are mindful of the benefit that diversity can provide in maximizing the effectiveness and decision-making abilities of our Board.
 In this regard, we are committed to increasing diversity on the Board.
 In searches for new director candidates, we will consider the level of diversity, including representation of underrepresented individuals and female representation, on the Board, which will be one of several factors used in the search process.
-Further, we will continuously monitor the level of representation of underrepresented individuals and female representation of underrepresented individuals and female representation and recruit qualified underrepresented individuals and/or female candidates as part of our overall recruitment and selection process to fill openings, as the need arises, through vacancies, growth or otherwise.
+Further, we will continuously monitor the level of representation of underrepresented individuals and female representation and recruit qualified underrepresented individuals and/or female candidates as part of our overall recruitment and selection process to fill openings, as the need arises, through vacancies, growth or otherwise.